 Both child carriers look nice, and both have passed child safety tests, with JPMA certified for Kid Comfort III, and GS Certified for Sapling Elite.

-However, after reading reviews from Amazon, the brand website, and numerous blogs, the verdict was that the Sapling Elite provides a more support for both the wearer and the child, and offers better balance on uneven terrain.
+However, after reading reviews from Amazon, the brand website, and numerous blogs, the verdict was that the Sapling Elite provides more support for both the wearer and the child, and offers better balance on uneven terrain.

 It was also great for both short and taller wearers, unlike the Deuter model, which had many complaints from shorter wearers about the balance and comfort.